 English author & mystery novelist (1874 – 1936)

 Worship of the Future (ala H.G.
-Wells, Star Trek and Star Wars, Ray Kurzwell, Google R&D etc.) has long been a more or less unconscious American concession that things are not alright with us.
+Wells, Star Trek and Star Wars, Ray Kurzweil, Google R&D etc.) has long been a more or less unconscious American concession that things are not alright with us.
 Sherry Turkle and Roger Scruton, among others, tell why change for change’s sake and futurism also make for grave human loss, especially when based on incessant precarious technology on route to Technocracy.

 To forfeit organic development in continuity with the past is something of a spiritual crime, showing a society being engineered under the guise of inevitablism.